kennysmed/lp-github-events/README.md

-# Github Events Little Printer publication
+# GitHub Events

-Displays the contents of your GitHub News Feed from the past 24 hours.
+A Little Printer publication that displays the contents of your GitHub News Feed from the past 24 hours.
 See a sample at http://remote.bergcloud.com/publications/149

 This is a Ruby + Sinatra app, which might be useful as a demonstration of authenticating a subscriber with their GitHub account via OAuth2.
 No other configuration by the subscriber is required.